Martin Harris (Latter Day Saints): Spiritual testimony

+Physical testimony

+Harris includes a physical and spiritual witness of the plates.
+Even during his 1838 disillusionment, he corrected other dissenters regarding his physical witness of the plates: "Harris arose & said he was sorry for any man who rejected the Book of Mormon for he knew it was true, he said he had hefted the plates repeatedly in a box with only a tablecloth or a handkerchief over them".

-In March 1838, disillusioned church members said that Harris had publicly denied that any of the Witnesses to the Book of Mormon had ever seen or handled the golden plates—although Harris had not been present when Whitmer and Cowdery first claimed to have viewed them—and they claimed that Harris's recantation, made during a period of crisis in early Mormonism, induced five influential members, including three apostles, to leave the church.
-Even at the end of his long life, Harris said that he had seen the plates in "a state of entrancement."
-Nevertheless, in 1853, Harris told one David Dille that he had held the forty- to sixty-pound plates on his knee for "an hour-and-a-half" and handled the plates with his hands, "plate after plate."
-Even later, Harris affirmed that he had seen the plates and the angel with his natural eyes: "Gentlemen," holding out his hand, "do you see that hand?
+In 1853, Harris told David Dille that he had held the forty- to sixty-pound plates on his knee for "an hour-and-a-half" and handled the plates with his hands, "plate after plate."
+Even later, Harris affirmed that he had seen the plates and the angel: "Gentlemen," holding out his hand, "do you see that hand?
 Are you sure you see it?
 Or are your eyes playing you a trick or something?
 No. Well, as sure as you see my hand so sure did I see the Angel and the plates."
 The following year Harris affirmed that "No man heard me in any way deny the truth of the Book of Mormon [or] the administration of the angel that showed me the plates."

 At the end of his life, Harris responded when he was asked if he still believed in Smith and the Book of Mormon: "Do I believe it!
 Do you see the sun shining!
 Just as surely as the sun is shining on us and gives us light, and the [moon] and stars give us light by night, just as surely as the breath of life sustains us, so surely do I know that Joseph Smith was a true prophet of God, chosen of God to open the last dispensation of the fulness of times; so surely do I know that the Book of Mormon was divinely translated.
 I saw the plates; I saw the Angel; I heard the voice of God.
 I know that the Book of Mormon is true and that Joseph Smith was a true prophet of God.
 I might as well doubt my own existence as to doubt the divine authenticity of the Book of Mormon or the divine calling of Joseph Smith."

 On his death bed, Harris said: "The Book of Mormon is no fake.
 I know what I know.
 I have seen what I have seen and I have heard what I have heard.
 I have seen the gold plates from which the Book of Mormon is written.
 An angel appeared to me and others and testified to the truthfulness of the record, and had I been willing to have perjured myself and sworn falsely to the testimony I now bear I could have been a rich man, but I could not have testified other than I have done and am now doing for these things are true."